 Third, give object senses.
 In the real world, an object can be identified by smell, feeling, color and so on.
 It is also true in the digital world.
 By collecting different data of an object, people can know changes of an object or its surrounding environment.
 Therefore, people need to implement different kinds of sensors on an object to make it become "smart".
 By implementing sensors, we acquire desired data of an object to share on the internet.

 Fourth, a controller at remote side.
-Since we can get data from sensors and deliver them to a remote object through nternet, the remote side may have requirements to modify some values of a smart object through Internet.
+Since we can get data from sensors and deliver them to a remote object through Internet, the remote side may have requirements to modify some values of a smart object through Internet.
 Therefore, people need a remote controller to achieve remote control.